peppelinux/ansible-slapd-eduperson2016/README.md

 Setup Certificates
 ------------------

-In order to use TLS, you must have a certificate.
-For testing purposes, a self-signed certificate will suffice.
+In order to use TLS you must have a certificate, for testing purposes a self-signed certificate will suffice.
 To learn more about certificates, see OpenSSL.

-Warning: OpenLDAP cannot use a certificate that has a password associated to it.
+Remeber that OpenLDAP cannot use a certificate that has a password associated to it.

 First create your certificates and put them in roles/files/certs/.
 Then configure their names in playbook variables.